Coding4Toon/bounty-react-multimedia-app/WRITEUP.md

 The first feature delivered is a robust space breakdown feature that aims to provide our users with a comprehensive and visual overview of their storage capacity.

-File size is added to each files and a new control button called "Space breakdown" is implemented between "Files Breakdown" button and "Download" button.
+File size is added to each files and a new control button called "Space breakdown" is implemented between "Files Breakdown" button and "Download" button.<br>
 When the button is clicked, a pop-up window is displayed, presenting critical storage information, including :
 - Total space provided by T's Drive
 - Space consumed by the user